Every time I told someone where I was headed, I got the same puzzled look.

 It’s a landscape that has weathered time quietly — scarred by erosion, shaped by art, and preserved with care.

 I spent my days hiking with Northern Hikes, a small, locally owned company founded by Vit Slezak, who grew up in Bohemian Switzerland.
-My guides, Nikola and Marek, were everything you hope for in companions on the trail — friendly, passionate, and full of stories that brought the landscape to life.
+My guides were everything you hope for in companions on the trail — friendly, passionate and full of stories that brought the landscape to life.

 After long days of exploring, I stayed at Hotel Ostrov, a quiet, comfortable resort tucked in the hills near Tisa.
 It’s the kind of place that invites you to slow down — to sit by the lake, unwind in the Finnish sauna, and linger over a meal worth writing home about.

-Do yourself a favor when you’re in the Czech Republic — order the dumplings.
+Do yourself a favour when you’re in Czechia — order the dumplings.

 If You Stay a Few Nights (And You Should)